raymondji/commitstack/README.md

 - Easy to understand what `git-stacked` is doing (no magic)
 - Simple code is a priority
 - Core functionality works with any git service provider
-- Optional extensions improve the experience for gitlab and github
+- Optional, enhanced integration with gitlab and github
 - Minimal dependencies to run

 ## Setup